-Past leukaemia research
+Past research into leukaemia

 Our scientists have made vital contributions to finding new and better ways to treat, diagnose and prevent leukaemia.
 Below are a few of our most important discoveries.